 A few years ago, a friend confided in me that she was seeing a specialist doctor for an issue.
 So I set a reminder for the day after her appointment to see how she went.
 She really appreciated that I remembered, even though she didn’t go to the appointment.

-Surprise your friends with nice messages, cards or actual gifts.
 At Christmas last year, I wrote a card for everyone telling them what I like about them and how they have affected my life.

 These are all great ways to nurture meaningful relationships, make your special friends feel valued and reinforce the healthy friendships you are trying to build.

 Remember, amazing friendships aren’t about perfection, but rather our willingness to show up, be present, and grow together.
 As you invest in these invaluable yet deep relationships, you discover that the joy of shared laughter, strength in mutual understanding, and comfort in support are the true treasures of a fruitful friendship.